 - A global Disable Security signal.
 The gicd_ctlr_ds signal enables support for systems without security support.
+If the GIC configuration supports multi view, then the GIC assigns one gicd_ctlr_ds[3:0] signal bit to each view.

 - The following interrupt groups allow interrupts to target different Exception levels:

 - Group 0

 - Non-secure Group 1

 - Secure Group 1

-See 4.3 Interrupt groups and security on page 59 for more information about security and groupings.
+See 4.3 Interrupt groups and security on page 61 for more information about security and groupings.

-For more information about Exception levels, see the Arm® Architecture Reference Manual for Aprofile architecture.
+For more information about Exception levels, see the Arm[®] Architecture Reference Manual for A-profile architecture.